uw-dims/tsk4j/README.md

 Armour is command shell (think bash) for bodyfile manipulation and visualization.
 It centers on the idea of an algebra of unary and binary operations, where the operands are complete bodyfiles.
-Each operation produces a new bodyfile, which is added to available set for further processing.
+Each operation produces a new bodyfile, which is added to the available set for further processing.

 Basic command line help is available.
 On Linux/MacOS, a shell script driver is included: